 Once the SEO challenge was over, they wanted to see if it was the nonsensical content that Google didn’t like or if it was the keyword rich domain name that Google liked more.
 So, they moved the nonsensical content over to the keyword rich domain name.
 And when all was said and done, even though the site has nonsensical content on it, the site ranked because of the keyword rich domain name.

-What this test proves is that Google is biased towards hyphenated domain names–Google does not like them.
+What this test proves is that Google is biased towards having a hyphen in domain name–Google does not like them.
 Or, at least when it comes to hyphenated domain names versus non-hyphenated domain names, Google prefers the non-hyphenated domain name.

 This also totally blows some SEO conspiracy-theorists’ views of the Exact Match Domain update out of the water.
 In fact, it has been my theory all along that the EMD Update was more about commercial phrases than domain names.
 It just so happens that keyword rich domain names are highly sought-after, and there is “value” in a keyword rich domain name because of the number of searches per month for that keyword and the average CPC (Cost Per Click) on Google AdWords for that keyword.
 Therefore, Google targeted commercial phrases in that update, and NOT keyword rich domain names.